What is Gambling Certification?

 Casino Game Certification

-When it comes to casino games like blackjack, roulette, online slots, video poker, and the like, the general expectation that gamblers in Canada have is that the games play fairly.
+When it comes to the likes of blackjack, roulette, online slots, video poker and online casino games in general, the expectation that gamblers in Canada have is that the games play fairly.
 To be more specific, a casino game can be considered “fair” if all of the mechanisms that produce the randomness in the game operate according to their mathematical models and other predetermined benchmarks.
 As with all online casino games, though, there are a couple of caveats:

 - Because computers and, by extension, computer programs are deterministic, there is no such thing as a truly random casino game.
 To this end, casino game developers make use of RNGs or random number generators, to provide a close enough parallel of randomness in the processing of their games, such as in slot reels, roulette ball landings, and the cards that come into and out of play.
 (If you want to learn more about them, we have a dedicated page going into more detail about casino game randomness here.)